Welcome to this list of the Harry Potter books ranked best to worst.

 While a subjective question, I believe that Harry Potter and the Deathly Hallows is the best Harry Potter book.
 The stakes are higher than they’ve ever been, it results in huge character growth for all the characters, and it wraps everything up in a tight little package.

 I believe that Harry Potter and the Chamber of Secrets is the worst Harry Potter book.
-However, that’s like saying that vanilla ice cream is the worst kind of ice cream, because ALL ICE CREAM IS GOOD ICE CREAM.
-In other worse, Chamber of Secrets is still good, just not when compared to the other books.
+However, that’s like saying that vanilla ice cream is the worst kind of ice cream, because ALL ICE CREAM IS GOOD.
+In other worse, Chamber of Secrets is still good, just not as good.

 J. K. Rowling’s favorite Harry Potter book is Harry Potter and the Prisoner of Azkaban.
 And that’s not a bad choice.
-There is a lot of cool stuff going on in that book, a lot of promises and payoffs that really work, especially with the time travel and everything that goes on there.
+A lot of cool stuff happens in that book, a lot of promises and payoffs that really work, especially with the time travel and everything that goes on there.